Skip to main content

 Important

-The Snowflake Connection is an extension to dab Nexus.
-Therefore it must be licensed separately.
+The Snowflake connector is an extension to dab Nexus and must be licensed separately.

 Overview